 has agreed to participate in the Chittenden County Homeless Alliance Coordinated Entry Process.
 The Chittenden County Homeless Alliance Coordinated Entry Process includes organizations that provide homeless and housing assistance.
 As part of the Coordinated Entry, agencies agree to share information about individuals and families with other agencies in order to help a household to find or keep housing as quickly as possible.

-This agency, , also participates in Vermont’s Homeless Management Information System (VT HMIS), ServicePoint.
+This agency, , also participates in Vermont’s Homeless Management Information System (VT HMIS), Clarity.
 Agencies that participate in VTHMIS belong to an internet-based network.
 This network is administered by the Institute for Community Alliances.
-Your identity and information collected in VT HMIS will be shared, with your written consent, with the agencies listed in the sharing agreement in the network.
+Your identity and information collected in VT HMIS will be shared, with your written consent, with the agencies listed in the VT Agencies Using HMIS document.
 VT HMIS includes your demographic information and other essential personal information needed to best determine your housing and service needs.
 If your information was previously entered into the system and not shared, the historical data will now be shared between the agencies listed.

-The computer program used for this purpose has industry standard security protocols, and is updated regularly to meet these security requirements.
+The computer program used for this purpose has industry standard security protocols and is updated regularly to meet these security requirements.
 The information you provide will only be shared with this agency, the agencies listed in the sharing agreement, and limited staff of the Institute for Community Alliances.
 No personally identifying information will be shared by our network with any department in the State of Vermont or the Federal Government that is not engaged in the provision of direct client services.
-Information collected is housed in a secure server located at Mediware Information systems in Shreveport, Louisiana.
-Limited Mediware Information Systems staff have access to this server and the data for the purposes of network support and maintenance.
+Information collected is housed in a secure server located at Bitfocus Clarity in Nevada.
+Limited Bitfocus staff have access to this server and the data for the purposes of network support and maintenance.
 Data collected for the network will be maintained for at least seven years from the last date of service.